 - Fast and easy process to register a business

-- Digitalized process to incorporate a company and meet statutory requirements
+- The digitalized process to incorporate a company and meet statutory requirements

 - Sound banking system